telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 >important Fiddler Everywhere has a quota limit for creating snapshots of sessions.
 Refer to the FIddler Everywhere plans page for details.

 >tip Alternatively, you can share captured traffic [via the __Share__ button from the toolbar]({%slug web-sessions-list%}#share)

+### Export

+The context menu option __Export__ allows you to export the captured trafcic in different known formats (like SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript and others).

+- __Selected sessions__ - Saves & shares all selected sessions.
+- __Unselected sessions__ - Saves & shares all unselected sessions.
+- __All Sessions__ - Saves and shares all captured traffic.

 ### Remove